 Time Series

-A time series is a collection of observations that occur in order.
-The process underlying a time series is assumed to be stochastic, so the model must correspondingly be probabilistic.
+A time series is a collection of observations that occur in order, with an underlying process that is stochastic.
 Critically, the sequence of observations cannot be re-arranged, as each observation is typically dependent on one or more previous observation.
 This dependence is termed autocorrelation and accounting for it is one of the primary functions of a time series model.

 Autoregressive Models

 A basic autoregressive (AR) model is formed as a linear combination of previous values, plus a white noise term that accounts for random variations (the stochastic portion).
-An AR(p) model for predicting X value at time t can be written

-where ϕ1, ϕ2, …, ϕp are the p parameters, c is a constant, and εt is the white noise term.

-Vector AR Models

 When the AR model is extended to the multivariate case (i.e. allowing for multiple time series), a Vector AR (VAR) model is formed.
 This model will support not only a time series for defect count, but also time series for the two release plan variables: improvements and new features.

-Endogeneity and Exogeneity

-Under the VAR model, the behavior of each time series is explained by both its own past values and the past values of the other time series.
-This makes the variables “endogenous".

-The alternative is that a time series should not be explained by itself, and is only used to explain other time series.
-This type of explanatory variable is called exogenous, and could be considered an input.

-By also considering exogenous variables, a VAR model would become a VARX model.
+The VAR model can be further extended by considering one or more variables to be exogenous, making a VARX model.
+Exogenous variables are used to explain the other non-exogenous, variables, but the model does not attempt to explain the exogenous variables themselves.
 This model meets the requirements of the explanatory model described in the Motivation section, since it would allow release plan variables to be kept exogenous and used only to explain defect count.

-Trends
+Stationarity and Trends